Apress/pro-go/typos.md

 ---

-On page 217, the description of the results order doesn't match the actual output.
+On page 217, the description of the results produced by `Listing 8.24` order doesn't match the actual output.
+The text should read:

+>   Immediately before the function returns, Go will perform the calls scheduled with the defer keyword in the **reverse** of the order in which they were defined.

-(Thanks to Francisco Vicedo for reporting this problem)
+(Thanks to Francisco Vicedo and Eric Jakstadt for reporting this problem)

 ---